oscarhealth/graphql-mock-factory/README.md

 ### Defining mock functions

-By default, the server will generate valid random values for most field types.
+By default, the server will automock most field types.
 While this is helpful to quickly get started, it can be confusing to work with gibberish values.
 That's why we recommend you define realistic looking mock functions that you share with your team.

 ```javascript
 // Here we use `faker-js` to generate realistic mock data.